filecoin-project/filecoin-docs/docs/mine/README.md

 ### Window PoSt checks

-PoSt (Proof-of-Spacetime) window checks are done to regularly ensure that miners are continuing to host their required sectors as normal.
-These checks are performed in 24 hour intervals on the network.
+PoSt (Proof-of-Spacetime) window checks are performed on 24 hour intervals across the network to ensure that miners are continuing to host their required sectors as normal.
+Correspondingly, each storage miner’s set of pledged sectors is partitioned into subsets, one subset for each window.
+Within a given window, each storage miner must submit a PoSt for each sector in their respective subset.
 For each day a miner is inactive it will receive a fault fee, continuing until the associated wallet is empty and the miner is removed from the network.
 In the case of a faulted sector, there will be an additional sector penalty added immediately following the fault fee.

 ::: callout
 [Learn about PoSt and other verification methods at ProtoSchool](https://proto.school/#/verifying-storage-on-filecoin)